vdouet/Reinforcement-Learning/02 - Reinforcement Learning Specialization - Alberta University /02 - Sample-based Learning Methods/4 - Planning and Learning with Tabular Methods.md

 ## Dyna: Integrated Planning, Acting, and Learning

 Within a planning agent there are at least two roles for real experience:
-+ *Model Learning*: can be used to improve the model (make it more accurately match the real environment).
++ *Model Learning (indirect learning)*: can be used to improve the model (make it more accurately match the real environment).
 + *Direct Reinforcement Learning*: can be used to directly improve the value function and policy using RL methods.